EthanHolleman/CB_Mini_Project/README.md

 If you are missing any of these programs click the respective link for info on how to download.

-## Running the Pipline
+## Running the Pipeline

 To run the pipeline in its entirety your command will look like this.
 ```
-python3 main.py -o [Path/to/your/output/directory]
+python3 main.py -o [Path/to/your/output/directory -l [Path/to/your/output/directory]
 ```
+Where -o is the path to output directory and -l is path where the log file will be written.

 This will download all files and build any required indices which can take quite some time.
-So if you would like to just see the functionality test files can be downloaded from LINK COMING SOON and pass in these files with program arguements.
-See the args section for a more detailed look at what each arguement does.
-You can also run `python3 main.py --help` for a similar output.
+So if you would like to just see the functionality you can run the program using the included test data.
+More details on that below.

 ## Running with Test Data

-To test the pipeline's functionality using the included testdata run the main.py file using the command below.
+To test the pipeline's functionality using the included test data run the main.py file using the command below.
 (This assumes you are running the program from within the project directory)
 ```
-python3 main.py -o [Path/to/your/output/directory] -q ./test_data/SRA_to_FASTQ
+python3 main.py -o [Path/to/your/output/directory] -l [Path/to/your/output/directory] -q ./test_data/SRA_to_FASTQ
 ```
-For best results please use absolute paths when passing arguements, thanks!
+For best results please use absolute paths when passing arguments, thanks!

 ## Install Guide